OmarMiniesy/Notes/Defensive Security/Digital Forensics & Incident Response/Tools/Velociraptor.md

 - Can be used to dump the memory of an endpoint remotely.
 - [Velociraptor Documentation](https://docs.velociraptor.app/docs/)

+Artifact collection is the way velociraptor works.
+- By choosing an artifact to search for whatever is needed and configuring it.
+- Then performing queries on the output.

 > Velociraptor can utilize [[KAPE]] *target* files to collect evidence.

 ---